 Schools & groups, dare to challenge

-At the GUM, schools and other organisations can book interactive tours attend 'ateliers' on scientific thinking and the way in which you can engage with science.
-The GUM challenges you to cast a critical eye on science and encourages scientific literacy
+At the GUM and the Botanical Garden, schools and other organisations can book interactive tours and attend workshops on scientific thinking and the way in which you can engage with science.
+The GUM challenges you to cast a critical eye on science and encourages scientific literacy.

 Dare to see